czlBUAA/SPUN/README.md

 This is the official implementation of the paper "Deep-learning-based pose uncertainty estimation for noncooperative spacecraft with unit dual quaternion distributions."
 The paper is still under review.
+Also, the code will be iteratively improved soon and it's a bit messy right now.